axelsvanfeldt/DevAid/README.md

 While the scrollbar also can rendered in pure HTML with `<div id="devaid-scrollbar-track"><div id="devaid-scrollbar-thumb"></div></div>`, you will still need to call `devaid.scrollbar.init()` for it to work properly.

-## Placeholders
-Placeholders are used replace or completely remove images with invalid sources.

-`devaid.placeholders.init()` - Initiates and replaces faulty sources.

-Accepts an optional parameter containing an object with the following properties:
-* `url` - (String.
-Any valid URL) The URL of the replacement source.
-Defaults to `''` which removes the image completely.
-* `height` - (String.
-Any value in pixels or auto) The thumb color of the replacement scrollbar.
-Defaults to `auto`.
-* `width` - (String.
-Any value in pixels or auto) The thumb color of the replacement scrollbar.
-Defaults to `auto`.

 ## Tooltips
-...

-## Popups
 ...